Montana coal mine owner sues BNSF

 NTEC, owner of Spring Creek Mine in southeast Montana, said in a lawsuit filed Monday that it was only able to get 2.9 million tons of coal to port through November of this year.
 It had expected to ship 5.5 million tons, possibly more, but couldn’t get train service for coal shipments.

-The mining company, which bought Spring Creek three years ago at bankruptcy auction, accuses BNSF of breach of contract for not providing enough locomotives to shuttle coal to Vancouver, British Columbia.
+The mining company, which bought Spring Creek at bankruptcy auction in 2019, accuses BNSF of breach of contract for not providing enough locomotives to shuttle coal to Vancouver, British Columbia.
 For years, Spring Creek relied on coal sales to power plants in South Korea and Japan, by way of Westshore Terminal in Vancouver, B.C.

+Spring Creek is Montana's largest coal mine, producing about 13 million tons a year.
+The mine previously owned by Cloud Peak Energy.
+Spring Creek is the second to Signal Peak in coal exports.
+Both mines ship out of Vancouver, which is roughly 1,400 miles away by rail.

 It takes about one trainload a day to get 5.5 million tons of Spring Creek to port, NTEC said.
 Each shipment is about 15,125 tons.
 This year, the trains shipping from Spring Creek averaged 18 trains a month, according to NTEC, with up to 15 days between shipments.